 Maintaining self-control under stress and fear

-Matching authority to action
+Matching authority (officer's response) to subject behaviour

 Physical positioning to the subject